robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

    =============  ================  ============  ============
      Test Case          Action        Argument      Argument
    =============  ================  ============  ============
-   Example        wrapper           shell=True    # This will not come as a named argument to Start process
+   Example        Wrapper           shell=True    # This will not come as a named argument to Start process
    =============  ================  ============  ============

 .. table::